Hello, fellow travelers!

-My concern is that there is a lot of confusion going around regarding what animals are allowed on planes, and what animals are not.
+My concern is that there is a lot of confusion going around regarding which animals are allowed on planes, and which animals are not.
 Also, having potentially untrained animals in high-stress situations is asking for trouble.

 Let’s look at this from the view of an ESA owner: Say your emotional support dog is usually well-behaved, but bites a toddler’s wrist on a flight after the child reaches through your arm rest.
 The bite didn’t break skin, but the child is hysterical, the parents are angry and nearby passengers are startled.
 What now?
 Your dog isn’t trained, but the airline allowed him on the flight.
 Who is responsible?

 How about from the view of an airplane passenger: You are traveling to visit family and are sitting on a flight next to a woman and her emotional support duck.
 The duck is loud, and very interested in your trail mix.
 The woman apologizes for the inconvenience, but does little to keep her duck out of your business.
-The duck is now beak-deep in your snack bag with its tail in the air.
+The duck is now beak-deep in your snack bag.
 Do you say anything?

 How would you feel about sitting next to an ESA on your next flight?
 What about ESAs in restaurants?
 Would you share a plate of fries with an emotionally supportive turkey in the booth next to you at Chili’s?